Welcome

 Grading Policy

-At the end of each week, I like to send a weekly progress report email through Skyward along with any important updates for the upcoming weeks of class.
+At the end of each week, I try to send a weekly progress report email through Skyward along with any important updates for the upcoming weeks of class.
 Parents, be sure your email is up to date in Skyward so you receive these weekly emails!
 This also gives students a good idea of any missing work they can work on over the weekend.

 Your grade will be made up of the following categories:

-- Practice Assignments:
+- 20% Independent Practice

-- Mid-Topic Checkpoint:
+- 10% Mid-Topic Quiz

-- Topic Test:
+- 30% Topic Test

 Retake Policy: